hundredrabbits/thebook/north_pacific_logbook.md

 ![](img/june10.jpg "sick")

-	Distance covered: 165 nm
+	Daily progress: 305 km (165 nm)
-	Distance to Victoria: 4045 nm
+	Distance to Victoria: 7,491 km (4045 nm)

 ##### 0800
 We download the weather, it is the same as yesterday, but it looks like the wind will increase this evening.
+Yesterday we sent Anja and Thomas an email and got a reply, they are ok and are southwest of us.

+Today, we are both sea sick.

+# Seasickness

+People often ask us if we get sea sick, and we say that yes, we feel sea sick at the start of every trip.

-Both of us are ill and grumpy.
-We're experiencing the early symptoms of sea sickness, which usually means a headache, reduced appetite and a morose view on things.
-This happens on every trip.
+On the first day, we both become ill and grumpy.
+The early symptoms of sea sickness include a headache, a reduced appetite, and a morose view on things.
 Our inner ears fight our eyes, both are determined to convince the brain of their version of reality.
 This incongruity, if allowed to persist, will trigger vomitting.
 In our 5 years of sailing, we've managed to keep our food and fluids inside, where they belong.

 The first 2 days of every offshore trip are the hardest.
-We whine a lot, profess to hate sailing, and question why we sail at all.
-Then on the 3rd day our inner ears adjust, our brains adapt and learn the rhythm of the boat and sailing is fun again.
+We whine a lot, profess to hate sailing, and question why we do it at all.
+Then on the 3 rd day our inner ears adjust, our brains adapt and learn the rhythm of the boat, and sailing is fun again!
 Although, we've met sailors that are not so lucky, cursed with seasickness that persists for the entirety of their trip, and yet, they continue to sail.
 It's remarkable, really.

-When we feel seasick we steer the boat while keeping our eyes on the horizon.
-We also avoid coffee in the beginning, refusing that cup from Robusta yesterday was wise.

-Yesterday we sent Anja and Thomas an email and got a reply, they are ok and are southwest of us.
+The best thing to do to not get sea sick, is to stay outside, and to keep your mind off the motion of the boat.
+Going indoors for a long time, say, to retrieve an item from a locker, is the number one trigger for us.
+What do we do when seasick?
+We take turns steering the boat, keep our eyes on the horizon and take in some fresh air.
+When steering, we can anticipate the movement of the boat, which allows our brain (and eyes) to re-calibate.

+*  *  *  *

 ##### 1200
 We napped hard, then awoke and decided that we should try and cook something.
 Neither of us feel like eating onigiri (recipe, p.
 175), we regret making so many as we aren't sure we can eat them.
 They were our go-to snack when in Japan.
 Onigiri is made from white sticky rice formed into triangular or cylindrical shapes and often wrapped in nori (seaweed).
 They can served as is, with salt as seasoning, or with a filling like pickled plums, kombu or salted fish.
 The salty and sour fillings act as a natural preservative.
 We love onigiri, but today we have no appetite.